zgilkerson/azure-pipelines-agent/docs/preview/pipeline_yaml.md

 ## Terms
 - **Pipeline**: A construct which defines the inputs and outputs necessary to complete a set of work, including how the data flows through the system and in what order the steps are executed
-- **Job**: A container for task execution which supports different execution targets such as Server, Agent, or DeploymentGroup
+- **Job**: A container for task execution which supports different execution targets such as server, queue, or deploymentGroup
 - **Condition**: An [expression language](preview/conditions.md) supporting rich evaluation of context for conditional execution
 - **Policy**: A generic construct for defining wait points in the system which indicates pass or fail
 - **Task**: A smallest unit of work in the system